libAtoms/extxyz/README.md

 #### **Special key "Properties”**: defines the columns in the subsequent lines in the frame.

-*   If after full parsing the key “Properties” is missing, the format is retroactively assumed to be plain xyz (4 columns, Z/species x y z), the entire second line is stored as a per-config “comment” property, and columns beyond the 4th are not read.
 *   Value is a string with the format of a series of triplets, separated by “:”, each triplet having the format: “&lt;name>:&lt;T>:&lt;m>”.
     *   The &lt;name> (string) names the column(s), &lt;T> is a one of “S”, “I”, “R”, “L”, and indicates the type in the column, “string”, “integer”, “real”, “logical”, respectively. &lt;m> is an integer > 0 specifying how many consecutive columns are being referred to.
-    * The sum of the counts "m" must equal M (defined in **FRAME**)
+    * The sum of the counts "m" must equal number of per-atom columns M (as defined in **FRAME**)
+*   If after full parsing the key “Properties” is missing, the format is retroactively assumed to be plain xyz (4 columns, Z/species x y z), the entire second line is stored as a per-config “comment” property, and columns beyond the 4th are not read.

 #### **Per-atom data lines**